Shoreline Remediation

 The initial phase of the HYPREP Shoreline Cleanup and Mangrove Restoration initiative spans five hydrocarbon-impacted shoreline communities in Gokana, Ogoni land, involving a total of 34 shoreline lots.
 These communities, namely B-Dere (8 Cleanup Lots), K-Dere (11 Cleanup Lots), Kpor (3 Cleanup Lots), Goi (2 Cleanup Lots), and Bomu (10 Cleanup Lots and 9 Mangrove Planting Lots), exemplify a collaborative commitment to environmental rejuvenation.
 The Shoreline Cleanup activities are meticulously planned over a 36-month period, addressing the immediate impacts of hydrocarbon contamination.
 Concurrently, the first phase of Mangrove Planting, spanning 30 months, emphasizes a sustained approach to the long-term restoration of these crucial ecosystems.
 This comprehensive strategy underscores the interconnectedness of these communities and ecosystems, aiming not only to rehabilitate impacted shorelines but also to instill a renewed sense of environmental responsibility within the region.
 The extended timeline reflects the gravity of the task at hand and signals a collective dedication to mitigating the environmental repercussions of hydrocarbon pollution.

-- 322 of 487 grids have been completed representing 66.1%
+- 368 of 487 grids were completed, representing 75.6%

-- 1,524 tons of Oily sludge and 2,350 tons of solid waste have been generated from cleanup activities.
+- 2,328 tons of Oily sludge and 2,569 tons of solid waste have been generated from cleanup activities.

-- Internal chemistry verification sampling continues
+- Internal chemistry verification sampling of SCAT-confirmed grids is ongoing.

 Rapid SCAT Survey Update